 The emergence of new medical and scientific expertise at an international level

-LIRIC works led to the development of new expertise in the areas of Crohn’s disease and ulcerative colitis, fungal infections, vaccination, nutrition and lung airway infections.
-These advances and their potential for therapeutic innovation now attract an international community of researchers and clinicians to LIRIC.
+INFINITE works led to the development of new expertise in the areas of Crohn’s disease and ulcerative colitis, vaccination, nutrition and lung airway infections.
+These advances and their potential for therapeutic innovation now attract an international community of researchers and clinicians to INFINITE.

 The development of animal models and cell lines

-LIRIC research programs are based on the development and pooling of several experimental animal models (transgenic mice and rats, C. elegans worm, etc) and cell lines.
+INFINITE research programs are based on the development and pooling of several experimental animal models (transgenic mice and rats, etc) and cell lines.

 Our teams are very active in innovation and technology transfer.
 Three start-ups, emerging form our research results,have been created:

 Created in 2008, is a contract research organization specialized in digestive diseases.